molson504x/molson504x.github.io/_posts/2023-08-07-My-Thoughts-On-The-GitHub-Actions-Runner-Controller.md

       '64b0a3f000220aad441a137c43d3b8c65fb08ed2'
     ```

     Looking at the logs, in the ARC-based runner we see a line in there, `Deleting the contents of '/runner/_work/github-arc/github-arc'`.
 This is due to that directory being automatically created and the default of the `checkout` action's `clean` input being set to `true` which triggers this behavior.
 The directory is actually empty before the `checkout` step runs.
-This can be verified by adding a step that checks for the existance of the directory and runs a `ls` command:
+This can be verified by adding a step that checks for the existence of the directory and runs a `ls` command:

     *ARC-Based Runner*

     ``` text